azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

  Now if you run the app, the migration is going to run and add the unique constraint to the name property.
-Not only that but your existing budget names will be updated to satisfy the unique constraints.
+Not only that but your existing duplicate budget names will be updated to satisfy the unique constraints.

 ### Architecture

 Architecture has always been a topic of hot debate, specially in the SwiftUI community.
 There are couple of reasons behind the confusion.
 First, Apple has never advocated openly about a particular architecture to follow when building SwiftUI applications.
 The primary rationale behind this is that, unlike UIKit applications that typically adhered to the MVC (Model-View-Controller) architecture by default, SwiftUI offers greater flexibility in terms of architectural choices.

-I have written several articles about SwiftUI architectures.
-Including [Building Large-Scale Apps with SwiftUI: A Guide to Modular Architecture](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html) and [Active Record Pattern for Building SwiftUI Apps with Core Data](https://azamsharp.com/2023/01/30/active-record-pattern-swiftui-core-data.html)

 > While Apple has not explicitly recommended a particular architecture for building SwiftUI or SwiftData applications, we can acquire valuable insights into the architectural patterns used by Apple through their sample code and WWDC videos.

 During [Platforms State of the Union 2023](https://developer.apple.com/videos/play/wwdc2023/102/?time=81), Darin Adler said **"the most natural way to write your code is also the best."**.
 This was again mentioned by Josh Shaffer (Engineering director with the UIKit and SwiftUI team at Apple) in the Under the Radar podcast [episode 270](https://www.relay.fm/radar/270).

-This can mean different things to different people but for me it simply means that let SwiftUI be SwiftUI.
+This can mean different things to different people but for me it simply meant that let SwiftUI be SwiftUI.
 Instead of fighting the framework, try to work with it.

 Since 2019, I have used many different architectural patterns when building SwiftUI applications.
 This included MVVM, Container pattern, Redux, MV pattern and Active Record Pattern.
 Apple has a sample SwiftData application called [Backyard Birds: Building an app with SwiftData and widgets](https://developer.apple.com/documentation/swiftui/backyard-birds-sample), which uses a variation of Active Record Pattern.

 I say variation of Active Record Pattern because Apple puts all the logic in their models but still uses the model context for persistence operations like save and delete.
-This technique allows you to work with Xcode Previews for SwiftData applications since you can easily inject a model container for the previews.
+This technique allows you to easily work with Xcode Previews for SwiftData applications since you can easily inject a model container for the previews.
 I covered working with Xcode previews [earlier](#xcode-previews) in this article.

 Apple introduced ```@FetchRequest``` for Core Data and ```@Query``` for SwiftData.
 These property wrappers are optimized for working with SwiftUI framework.
 But sometimes in a quest to satisfy a certain architecture, we ignore SwiftUI built-in features and try to reinvent the wheel.
 I have seen a lot of developers ignoring the above mentioned property wrappers and manually implementing ```NSFetchedResultsController``` for their SwiftUI applications.
 I have done the same, I even have a video on it titled [Core Data MVVM in SwiftUI App Using NSFetchedResultsController](https://youtu.be/gGM_Qn3CUfQ).

 Ultimately, my efforts resulted in more lines of code, contributing to an increased burden and liability.
 The key takeaway from this experience is to embrace SwiftUI as it was intended, avoiding unnecessary complications.
 Remember that the simplest and most natural approach often yields the best results.

+If you are interested in further reading about SwiftUI architecture then I have written several articles on this topic.
+This includes [Building Large-Scale Apps with SwiftUI: A Guide to Modular Architecture](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html) and [Active Record Pattern for Building SwiftUI Apps with Core Data](https://azamsharp.com/2023/01/30/active-record-pattern-swiftui-core-data.html).

 ### Testing

 Testing plays a crucial role in software development, serving as a cornerstone of confidence.
 When dealing with a straightforward domain, I may opt for minimal or even zero tests.
 However, when tackling a complex business domain, I rely on the assistance of unit tests to ensure accuracy and reliability.

-In software development, domain is considered the heart of the application and requires extensive testing.
+In software development, domain is considered the most important part of the application.
+This is where all the rules and business logic is implemented.
+By testing the domain you get the best return on your investment.
+In our application, the domain logic is contained in the models.

+In the code below we are validating that the budget total is calculated correctly.

 ``` swift
   func test_should_calculate_budget_total_successfully() {